 Review of loan portfolio outstanding suggests total defaults are ultimately likely to be in the range \$400 - \$800 million dollars, or about one quarter the amount projected and budgeted.
-Based on a reasonable assessment of outstanding portfolio financial profile and risks, the DOE loan program can therefore rationally only be viewed as a big success.
 From the perspective of financial performance, the DOE should therefore expand its loan guarantees.
-Given its effectiveness in leveraging private funding and achieving other objectives - eg clean power generation, strengthening US firms and US security and creating jobs (discussed below), the largest risk is that DOE slows or even halts its loan guarantee program.
-For a financial perspective the 1705 program has been a clear success and DOE should be pressed to continue making these loan guarantees for perhaps another \$30 to \$40 billion in American projects.
+Amidst such clear success, the DOE should be pressed to continue making these loan guarantees for perhaps another \$30 to \$40 billion in American projects.
 Doing so would not only fulfill the financial objective of the program but would have large positive impacts in non-financial ways discussed further bellow.